indigotree/developer-test-1/README.md

 * Please do not spend more than 6 hours on the task
 * Feel free to use the internet
-* Please do not use Avada, or similar premium theme
+* Please do not use Avada, or a similar premium theme
-* You may use a starter theme, such as underscores or sage
+* You may use a starter theme, such as [underscores](https://underscores.me/) or [sage](https://roots.io/sage/) if you wish
 * Do not share your submission publicly online

 ## Rules (HTML Version)